About Grier

 Through action and leadership Grier has dedicated himself to his community, his state and his country.
-He attended the North Carolina public schools throughout his childhood, then paid much of his way through Davidson College with an ROTC scholarship.
+He attended the North Carolina public schools and paid much of his way through Davidson College with an ROTC scholarship.
 He then graduated from the University of North Carolina School of Law.

 Grier, Louise, and Sara

-Following law school, Grier went on to use his degree in the service of small businesses and non-profits.
-He also married fellow North Carolina native Louise Porter Martin and became the proud father of a daughter, Sara Louise, who is now seven.
+Grier went on to use his degree in the service of small businesses and non-profits.
+He also married fellow North Carolina native Louise Porter Martin and became the proud father of a daughter, Sara Louise.

-Beyond the legislature Grier currently serves on the board of the NC Center for Voter Education.
-He served previously on the board of directors of Preservation North Carolina, Camp Oak Hill, and the Afro-American Cultural Center.
+Beyond the legislature Grier has served on the boards of the NC Center for Voter Education, Preservation North Carolina, and the Afro-American Cultural Center (now The Harvey B. Gantt Center for African- American Arts + Culture).
 He is also a former Sunday school teacher at White Memorial Presbyterian Church.
-In the Army Reserve, he currently serves in an airborne unit at Ft.
-Bragg and was recently selected for promotion to lieutenant colonel.
-He, Louise, and Sara have a dog, two cats, and a fish.
+He currently serves in the Army Reserve.
+He, Louise, and Sara have two cats and two dogs.

 What people are saying about Grier